mirca/mirca.github.io-www/about/index.md

 <p style='text-align: justify;'>
-In the Summer of 2015, I had the privilege to be an undergraduate guest researcher at the Nanofabrication Research Group, National Institute of Standards and Technology, USA, under the mentorship of Dr. Marcelo Davanço.
-In that opportunity, I was able to apply the theory I learnt to implement routines in MATLAB for single molecule localization microscopy and fluorescense localization imaging microscopy.
+In the Summer of 2015, I had the privilege to be an undergraduate guest researcher at the Nanofabrication Research Group, National Institute of Standards and Technology, USA, under the mentorship of
+<a href="https://www.nist.gov/people/marcelo-davanco">Dr. Marcelo Davanço</a>.
+In that opportunity, I was able to apply the theory
+I learnt to implement routines in MATLAB for single molecule localization microscopy and fluorescense localization imaging microscopy.
 More precisely, I developed Maximum Likelihood Estimators (along with Fisher Information Matrices)